OpenTabletDriver/opentabletdriver.github.io/index.md

 ---
-layout: default
+layout: frontpage
 ---

+OpenTabletDriver is an open source, cross-platform, low latency, user-mode tablet driver.
+{:.lead .text-muted}

-This site is a work in progress to replace the old site at [opentabletdriver.net](opentabletdriver.net) with GitHub Pages.
+This site is a work in progress to replace the old site at [opentabletdriver.net](//opentabletdriver.net) with GitHub Pages.

-You can follow development on our [Github page](https://github.com/OpenTabletDriver/opentabletdriver.github.io).
+You can follow the website development on our [Github page](https://github.com/OpenTabletDriver/opentabletdriver.github.io).